firefinancialservices/fire-business-api-openapi/docs/Accounts & transactions/swift.md

 ---
 # How it works

-SWIFT receiving will allow Fire customers to receive payments in a currency other than GBP or Euro.
+SWIFT receiving will allow Fire customers to receive payments in a currency other than euro or sterling.
 These will then be converted and sent to your default Fire account.
 You will have to use your SWIFT account details to receive these payments.

 > ❗️ To receive international payments on your Fire account, you will need to request SWIFT account details.